June 15, 2020

 If you are a member of a group, check to see if another member can be present during the selection time and have them be the group leader and do the selecting.

 You can also wait until you are available.
-Remember, you do not to select during your 5-minute time slot; you have until the end of the process to finalize your selection.
+Remember, you do not have to select during your 5-minute time slot; you have until the end of the process to finalize your selection.
 However, if you are worried about your top choice being selected by the time you are able to select, you will need a proxy.

 Please note — for those who are abroad and wish to select their own space, selection times are in the Eastern Standard Timezone.
 Make sure to convert your selection time to your current location’s timezone.